jagannathpanigrahi313/DSA/chai aur code .md

 // Enter your tea orderle
 // order not recognized
 ```
-Q ) write a program that checks if a tea shop is open .if the current hour (input by the user ) is between 8 AM and 6 PM , the shop is open;otherwise, it's closed .
+Q(if-Else statement) write a program that checks if a tea shop is open .if the current hour (input by the user ) is between 8 AM and 6 PM , the shop is open;otherwise, it's closed .
 ```cpp
 #include <iostream>
 using namespace std;